DSimonne/sixs/sixs/experiments/README.md

 * Respect the order
 * Make sure to have copied the xcat_scripts folder too

 # GasTool commands

 `import GasTools as gt`

-ALL COMMANDS ARE /home/python/GasTool.py
-Once imported, you can have detail about the commands with `?`, e.g. `gt.closeall?`
+The module is in `/home/python/GasTool.py`.
+Once imported, you can have detail about each command with `?`, e.g. `gt.closeall?`

 ## Start the flow at 0.5 bar in the reactor, 50 ml/min and only Argon
 * `gt.stflow()`